DeepTrackAI/vs_dataset/README.md

 ## License

-This replication dataset is shared under the **Creative Commons Attribution 4.0 International** License, following the original licensing terms.
+This replication dataset is shared under the [Apache 2.0 License](https://github.com/google/in-silico-labeling/blob/master/LICENSE), consistent with the original licensing terms.